McCoyGroup/Peeves/docs/Peeves/Peeves/Doc/Writers/DocWriter.md

 ```python
 load_tests(self):
 ```
-Loads examples for the stored object if provided
+Loads tests for the stored object if provided
 - `:returns`: `_`
     >No description...